 Paternity Leave trends

 Employee benefits have come to play a more significant role in the overall employee value proposition.
-Parental leave was historically only available for mothers to care for their newborn in the months following childbirth, however more organisations have expanded leave policies to include fathers as the perspective on the role fathers play in the family continues to evolve.
+Parental leave was historically only available for mothers to care for their newborn in the months following childbirth, however more organizations have expanded leave policies to include fathers as the perspective on the role fathers play in the family continues to evolve.

 Paternity leave policies differ across Asia, and it is often difficult to institute a global parental leave policy without having to address governmental and state legislation.
 Yet, policies need to accommodate a changing workforce, be generous and cost-effective.
 Here’s how different countries in APAC are addressing the issue.